Tirunelveli: History

 In 1743 Nizam-ul-mulk, lieutenant of the Deccan Plateau, displaced most of the Marathas from the region and Tirunelveli came under the rule of the Nawabs of Arcot.
 The original power lay in the hands of the polygars, who were originally military chiefs of the Nayaks.
 The city was known as Nellai Cheemai, with Cheemai meaning "a developed foreign town".
 The polygars built forts in the hills, had 30,000 troops and waged war among themselves.
 In 1755, the British government sent a mission under Major Heron and Mahfuz Khan which restored some order and bestowed the city to Mahfuz Khan.
 The poligars waged war against Mahfuz Khan seven miles from Tirunelveli, but were defeated.
 The failure of Mahfuz Khan led the East India Company to send Muhammed Yusuf for help.
 Khan became ruler, rebelled in 1763 and was hanged in 1764.
 In 1758, British troops under Colonel Fullarton reduced the polygar stronghold under Veerapandiya Kattabomman.
 In 1797, the first Polygar war broke out between the British (under Major Bannerman) and the polygars (headed by Kattabomman).
 Some polygars (such as the head of Ettaiyapuram) aided the British; Kattabomman was defeated and hanged in his home province of Panchalaguruchi.
 Two years later, another rebellion became known as the Second Polygar War.
-Panchalankuruchi fell to the British, after stiff resistance.
+Panchalaguruchi fell to the British, after stiff resistance.
 The Carnatic region came under British rule thereafter.

 Tirunelveli District was formed on 1 September 1790 (Tirunelveli Day) by the East India Company (British) and named it as Tinnevelly district.
 The history of Tirunelveli was researched by Robert Caldwell (1814–91), a Christian missionary who visited the area.
 After acquiring Tirunelveli from the Nawab of Arcot in 1801, the British anglicised its name to "Tinnevelly" and made it the headquarters of Tinnelvelli District.
 The administrative and military headquarters was located in Palayamkottai (anglicised as "Palankottah"), from which attacks against the polygars were launched.
 After independence both cities reverted to their original names, and Tirunelveli remained the capital of Tirunelveli district.
 In early 1900s, parts of Tirunelveli district was made as Ramanathapuram and Virudhunagar districts.
 In 1986, Tirunelveli district was further split into two districts for administrative purpose such as Chidambaranar (present-day Thoothukudi district) and Nellai-Kattabomman (later Tirunelveli-Kattabomman, present-day Tirunelveli districts).
 In 2019, Tenkasi was split from Tirunelveli District forming Tenkasi District.